dandandandan81/dandandandan81.github.io/docs/setup/multicast.md

 **Recommendation:** We recommend 5 Mbps per device to ensure a consistently good experience for all guests.

 **Management:** Avoid per-device bandwidth restrictions, as they complicate management and updates.
 If there are concerns over bandwidth availability or management, discuss these with your account or project manager.

-## V. Spectrum Requirements

-For the Spectrum network components and addtional Public IP is required.
-There will also need to be routing in place to allow communication between the Spectrum hardware and the Apple TVs

-Firther details of these requiremts will be provided by the Spectrum team.